JennyBaca/JennyBaca.github.io/cv.md

 ##### Session organizer
 * 2016 “The Political Forest: Governance, Expertise, and Resistance,” Annual Meeting of the Association of American Geographers, San Francisco, with Jennifer Devine.
-* 2013 “Activist Traces/ National Spaces in Latin America,” Annual Meeting of the Association of American Geographers, Los Angeles, with Diana Negrín.
+* 2013 “Activist Traces/ National Spaces in Latin America,” Annual Meeting of the Association of American Geographers, Los Angeles, with Diana Negrín.

 #### CAMPUS TALKS AND PANELS
 * 2016 “Patricio Guzman’s The Pearl Button,” invited discussant, French movie festival, Bowdoin College, November 18.